35 Cloud Data: Platforms and Services

 35.8.2 Key Words for Kids

-IaaS Renting the building blocks (like Lego bricks) to build your own system
+• IaaS: Renting the building blocks (like Lego bricks) so you can build your own system

-PaaS Renting a workshop with tools already set up, so you just start building
+• PaaS: Renting a workshop with the tools already set up so you can start building immediately

-SaaS Renting a finished product that’s ready to use right away
+• SaaS: Renting a finished product that is ready to use right away

-Platform A cloud service that provides tools and services for building IoT solutions
+• Platform: A cloud service that gives you the tools and services needed to build IoT solutions

 Common Pitfalls